shelbywilcox/shelbywilcox/teaching.md

 Flexible deadlines, emphasising qualitative feedback, encouraging vulnerability and risk-taking in their work, and demonstrating mindfulness are some of the ways I practice my student-centered approach.
 Putting the students’ needs and expectations first allows me to provide more engaging, diverse lectures while also empowering students to be more active in their participation.

 Being responsive and open-minded to student’s needs has helped my students to enjoy the course more.
 Their enjoyment is made evident through their positive end-of-semester evaulations from my class.
-Furthermore, students I have taught have gone on to win awards in my department, even referencing their experiences in my class as a reason they love communication as a major.
+Students I have taught have gone on to win awards in my department, even referencing their experiences in my class as a reason they love communication as a major.
+One of my other points of teaching related pride is that I have written 4 letters of recommendation for students going on to graduate school, and several more letters in support of students applying to various scholarships.

 These experiences have been rewarding and I plan to continue improving my teaching by creating more inclusive environments and curriculums, and supporting students in their academic pursuits.